ali-security/puma-479/docs/deployment.md

 Set your config with the following process:

-* Use cluster mode and set `workers :auto` (requires the `concurrent-ruby` gem) to match the number of CPU cores on the machine (minimum 2, otherwise use single mode!).
-If you can't add the gem, set the worker count manually to the available CPU cores.
+* Use cluster mode with `workers :auto` (requires the `concurrent-ruby` gem) or manually set the worker count to match the number of CPU cores on the machine (minimum 2, otherwise use single mode!).
 * Set the number of threads to desired concurrent requests/number of workers.
   Puma defaults to 5, and that's a decent number.